rrueda97/data_development/README.md

    * Medium: Person is completely on frame
    * High: Person is on frame, but parts of head, feet, or legs are slightly on edges of frame
 * CamID: Think about the person's perspective of their camera and their roomset
-   * UPDATE: This section is vague due to how the person is oriented with respect to the camera.
-We are considering categorizing how the  person does an action based on their perspective (ex.
-Person falls to their right, so label orientation as right).
    * CamRight: Alex's Garage (the Side)
    * CamFront: Alex's Garage (camera set on washing machine)
    * CamBack: Alex's Garage (camera set on the door)